-The survey found that American voters “strongly value homeownership and would oppose efforts to weaken or eliminate the mortgage interest deduction or diminish a federal roll to help qualified home buyers obtain affordable 30-year mortgages,” according to the Washington, DC based NAHB.
+According to NAHB, voters “strongly value homeownership and would oppose efforts to weaken or eliminate the mortgage interest deduction”.
+Voters also opposed efforts to “diminish a federal roll to help qualified home buyers obtain affordable 30-year mortgages”.

-Neil Newhouse, a partner and co-founder of Public Opinion Strategies said that “The American electorate is sending a clear message that owning a home remains a cornerstone of the American Dream and preserving a federal commitment to homeownership is essential to maintain a thriving middle class and get housing and the economy back on track.”
+Neil Newhouse, a partner and co-founder of Public Opinion Strategies says, “The American electorate is sending a clear message that owning a home remains a cornerstone of the American Dream and preserving a federal commitment to homeownership is essential to maintain a thriving middle class and get housing and the economy back on track.”

 The survey found that 96% of homeowners are happy with their decision to own a home.
 Eighty-four percent of homeowners who owe more on their mortgages than their home is worth also expressed the same sentiment.